BipinNeupane/nintendo-switch-scrapped/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed ungder the MIT License.
 You can find more details in the [LICENSE](LICENSE) file.

 ## Acknowledgments